Alfred Rexroth: Foundation for Work Research

 In 1974 Rexroth created a foundation for practical work research (Stiftung für Arbeitsforschung) with the aim of supporting research projects into how people and groups of people actively engaged in working life could initiate and test models of education, further education, training and work.
 In cooperation with the GLS Treuhand of the GLS Bank in Bochum and the Anthroposophical Society in Germany, many further education and training initiatives were supported, which worked with this aim in mind.

 He therefore transferred his industrial shares to a Capital Administration Company of Trustees, who were bound also after his death, to ensure that the entrepreneurs involved in the business, and their descendants, could not gain private power over the capital of the enterprise.
 He stipulated that a portion of the profits from the industry would be given to the GLS Treuhand in Bochum and in this way support spiritual and cultural initiatives to this day.

 Donation of his fortune

 The company Rexroth in Lohr had grown to a leading concern in the hydraulics branch and stood before big investment decisions that exceeded the capacities of the enterprise.
 An investor with sufficient capital needed to be found and so the large corporation Mannesmann became involved.
 A limited partnership of the brothers Rexroth was transferred to Mannesmann.
 With the cooperation and help of his wife Friederike, Alfred Rexroth then transferred the proceeds of the sale against the payment of an annuity to the GLS Treuhand in Bochum.
-Many initiatives in Biodynamic agriculture, in education, special needs education and in further education and research were in the future financed from this large industrial fortune.
+Many initiatives in Biodynamic agriculture, in education, special education and in further education and research were in the future financed from this large industrial fortune.